green-fox-academy/FedExTeamWithoutName/backend/readme.md

 {"message": "ok"}
  ```

-##### /modifyReactions (POST)
+### /modifyReactions (POST)
-/modifiyReactions increases the database value of a reaction at a meme.
+/modifiyReactions inserts a new reaction into the reactions table of the database.

 It gets the userid from the token sent in the header and authenticates
 the sender.
-Since a user is allowed use one type of reaction only once per meme, the
+Since a user is allowed to use one type of reaction only once per meme, the
-endpoints checks the database, whether such a reaction already exists.
+endpoints checks the database, whether such a reaction already exists by the user for that meme.
 Also checks that the given meme exists in the database.

 It is waiting for a JSON in the body with the meme's URL: